 Support: Phone, email & chat

-Best for professional service companies looking for a fully-featured software
+Professional service companies looking for a fully-featured software

-Pros + Very fast and easy to use
++ Very fast and easy to use

 + Excellent platform to manage client files

-+ Streamlines workflows and improves customer communications.
++ Streamlines workflows and improves customer communications

-Cons - There is no option to request signatures from multiple users at the same company
+- There is no option to request signatures from multiple users at the same company

 - It could benefit from more payment integrations

-Integrations Databox, Loom, Calendly
+Databox, Loom, Calendly

-Pricing Model Standard: $29 per user/month
+Standard: $29 per user/month

 Professional: $69 per user/month